 Our second aim was to identify what the barriers are to music education for over-18s, and how they might be overcome.

-Finally, the government review of the National Plan for Music Education, the Music Education Council’s consultation on this and ABRSM’s recent Music Commission have all further encouraged us to get a better view of what our members think, and to start the debate on how Making Music and its members are best placed to support music education and to advocate for it with relevant policy-makers, both for under- and over-18s.
+Finally, the government review of the National Plan for Music Education, the Music Education Council’s consultation on this, ABRSM’s Music Commission and research from the Musicians' Union have all further encouraged us to get a better view of what our members think, and to start the debate on how Making Music and its members are best placed to support music education and to advocate for it with relevant policy-makers, both for under- and over-18s.

 What are the findings?